-Ask almost any nurse, and they’ll have tips and tricks for success as you pursue your BSN.
+Ask almost any nurse, and they’ll have tips and tricks for success as you pursue your nursing degree.
 Whether the secret lies in eating peanut M&Ms while studying, or having a lucky stethoscope by your side during training, everyone has a secret to how they earned their degree.
 Here are a few golden ideas that nurses – and professors – would agree can help you to achieve your dreams.

 1. Experience and Education Go Hand-in-Hand

 Many nursing students say they’d love to go back in time and get some experience under their belt before commencing nursing school.
 Working as a certified nursing assistant or an emergency medical technician can give a prospective nursing student the basic knowledge before the start of coursework and help students make connections that can provide an edge after graduation.

 A lack of hospital experience needn’t be a barrier to earning your BSN.
 There are many departments and offices that rely on volunteers and interns to help improve the patient experience.
 Your professors may be able to provide more insight and ways to get involved.

 Often the material you learn builds on earlier concepts—think of this early material as the foundation of a building.
 If you attempt to build on a foundation that isn’t solid, the bricks you place on top will come tumbling down.
 For example, if you can’t insert a needle incorrectly, you’ll struggle to put in an IV line.